InvoiceShelf/docs/docs/upgrade-guide.md

 ```

-Please note that you will need to run `php artisan crater:update` twice in order to update from 3.1.1 to 4.0.0
+Please note that you will need to run `php artisan core:update` twice in order to update from 3.1.1 to 4.0.0

-Also, if you receive an error after running `php artisan crater:update`, please ignore the error and continue with `composer dump-autoload` command and then migrate command.
+Also, if you receive an error after running `php artisan core:update`, please ignore the error and continue with `composer dump-autoload` command and then migrate command.

 ### Step 4: Add Required Environment Variables